 - 3.5.1.
 The combat chain zone is a public zone in the arena.
 There is only one combat chain zone, shared by all players, and it does not have an owner. - 3.5.2.
 The term "combat chain" refers to the combat chain zone. - 3.5.3.
 The combat chain is "open" during combat otherwise it is "closed".
 (See Chapter 7 Combat) - 3.5.4.
-A chain link is an element of a sequence of attacks on the combat chain.
-A chain link is represented by an attack.
-A combat chain has zero or more chain links. - 3.5.4a If an attack is added onto the combat chain as a chain link, it becomes chain link N+1, where N is the number of existing chain links on the combat chain.
-Chain link N (if any) becomes the "previous chain link" and chain link N+1 becomes the "current chain link", until the combat chain closes. - 3.5.4b If an attack that represents a chain link ceases to exist, or ceases to represent the chain link, the chain link itself continues to exist, and rules and effects use the last known information about the attack.
+A chain link is an element of the combat chain and represents the resolution of an attack, and cards associated with the attack, during combat a chain link is neither an object nor a zone.
+A combat chain has zero or more chain links. - 3.5.4a If an attack is added onto the combat chain as a chain link, it becomes the attack of chain link N+1, where N is the number of existing chain links on the combat chain.
+Chain link N (if any) becomes the previous chain link and chain link N+1 becomes the active chain link, until the combat chain closes. - 3.5.4b When referring to a chain link, the properties, control, and ownership of a chain link are considered to be the same as the attack of that chain link.
+If the attack of a chain link ceases to exist, or ceases to represent the chain link, and there is no other attack to reference for that chain link, last known information about the attack is used to determine the properties, control, and ownership.
 (See Rule 1.2.5)